vjammar/aws-iot-python/README.md

 5. Follow this tutorial: [Launch Flask App on EC2 instance]
 6. Once your 'hello world' app is running, you can replace the contents of the 'flaskapp' directory with the contents of 'flask-web-app' from this repo.
-7. You'll have to install several packages to get the flask up running.
+7. You'll have to install several packages to get the flask app up running.
 Run the following commands:

     ```sh
     $ sudo pip install flask-sqlalchemy